Updated January 2024.

-You can ask members to submit their images so you can share them with the entire group.
+You can ask group members to submit their images so you can share them with everyone.
 This is an awesome way to generate lots of engagement.
 People like things that are kept real.
 Pro Dive Cairns follows this strategy to good effect:

 There is nothing better than a poll, survey or a quiz to keep your members hooked.
 Engagement happens when you directly ask the users for their comments.
 It should be a no-brainer!